chiknas/SwanCloudServerDeploy/README.md

 ## DockerhubWebhook

 Python mini server which exposes an endpoint for POST requests on `/8e6fe373-c129-4ecf-97d9-95e36e8b1eac/trigger/call`.
 This will trigger a server refresh using the `swan-cloud-server-deploy.sh` file.
-If `emailsdetails.json` is setup it will also send notification emails on the list of `receivers` when a refresh is triggered.
+If `application_config.json` is setup it will also send notification emails on the list of `receivers` when a refresh is triggered.
+`deployment_settings` object in the `application_config.json` are required for the correct deployment of the server.

 ### Usage